Power of attorney is the legal authority to make decisions for another person. It’s also the name of the document that gives this authority.

-An Idaho power of attorney is a form that lets an individual (the principal) voluntarily choose another individual (the agent) to legally act on the principal’s behalf.
-There are multiple forms to choose from based on the principal’s personal needs.
-You can choose from one of several types of power of attorney depending on your needs.
+A power of attorney form lets an individual (the “principal”) voluntarily choose another individual (the “agent”) to legally act on the principal’s behalf.

 Idaho State Tax Commission Power of Attorney